 Betting on your favorite team is a persistent mistake — emotional attachment distorts analysis.
 Chasing losses by increasing bet size after a losing streak is another, and it accelerates bankroll erosion.
 Parlays are the most aggressively marketed bet type because they carry the highest margin for the sportsbook; occasional small parlays are fine for entertainment, but making them a primary strategy is a losing proposition.
 Finally, ignoring unit sizing in favor of betting varying percentages of your bankroll based on confidence is a form of gambler's fallacy.

 Depending on your state law, you may have access to state-licensed sportsbooks (regulated by a gaming commission), social sportsbooks (free-to-play with sweepstakes prizes), and in some cases offshore or crypto sportsbooks.
-Our list shows every option verified as available.
+Our list shows cataloged options with current availability signals.

 Most sportsbooks offer a welcome bonus such as a first-bet insurance (your first losing bet refunded as a bonus), deposit match (bonus credits matching a percentage of your deposit), or bonus bets.
 Always read the terms -- wagering requirements, minimum odds, and expiration dates vary widely.